 Version 2.6.0 Spring ’22

 We’re happy to announce the latest updates to Provar with the release of version 2.6.0.
-The latest release of Provar version 2.6.0 is now available in the Provar Success Community.
+The latest release of Provar version 2.6.0 is now available in the Provar Success Portal.
 This release ensures compatibility with the Salesforce Spring ’22 release to keep your tests working correctly with all the latest Salesforce updates.

 2.6.0 at a glance: